 Kirk’s Dik-diks can live without drinking water, although they will drink if they have the opportunity.

 In the wild

-Kirk’s Dik-diks are monogamous, meaning that they mate for life.
+Kirk’s dik-diks are monogamous, meaning that they mate for life.
 The pairs usually stay together until one of them dies.
-Dik-dik young can stand within 15 minutes of being born, and will suckle within two hours.
+Kirks dik-dik young can stand within 15 minutes of being born, and will suckle within two hours.
 Mothers hide their young in thick vegetation for their first few weeks of life, and return to feed them.
 At 10-14 days old the young start to browse.

-A wide range of predators will take Dik-diks.
+A wide range of predators will take Kirks dik-diks.
 These include leopards, cheetahs, jackals, African wild dogs, lions, martial eagles and tawny eagles.

 No upcoming events